Rhonda Vincent: Touring

 In 2008, Vincent's band performed at Centennial Hall in London, Ontario, at a concert organized by the Thames Valley Bluegrass Association.

 Gospel DVD

-In a 2011 interview with television station KTVO Vincent announced that she and her band had recently filmed a live all-gospel DVD at a church in her hometown of Greentop, Missouri.
+In a 2011 interview with television station KTVO, Vincent announced that her band and she had recently filmed a live all-gospel DVD at a church in her hometown of Greentop, Missouri.
 The DVD was expected to be released sometime in 2012.

 Family life

 Vincent married Herb Sandker on Christmas Eve 1983.
 While it might have been more convenient to be based out of someplace like Nashville, Vincent chose to remain close to her Missouri roots: "My husband and I made the decision early on.
 I loved being in my home area.
 My parents are there, our relatives are there.
 We wanted to raise our children there.
 So I made the decision to commute."
 For a period of time in the late 1990s and early 2000s, they owned, and Sandker managed, a popular restaurant in Kirksville, Missouri, called Bogies.

 Vincent's elder daughter Sally wed her mother's fiddle player, Hunter Berry, in Greentop, Missouri, in 2010.
 Younger daughter Tensel married her mother's dobro player, Brent Burke, in 2013.
 Sally and Tensel have since performed with their mother, and have begun their own group with their husbands named Next Best Thing.

 Since 1987, Rhonda and the entire Vincent family have hosted a large yearly bluegrass festival on land just west of Queen City, Missouri.
 The Sally Mountain Bluegrass Festival is traditionally held around July 4, and attracts music fans from across the U.S. and the world.